pjtorres/metagenomics_tutorial/README.md

 There are a number of public resources for microbiome bioinformatics benchmarking using artificially constructed (i.e., mock) communities.
 The one that we will use in this tutorial will be a subset of the [ZymoBiomics Mock Community](https://www.zymoresearch.com/blogs/blog/zymobiomics-microbial-standards-optimize-your-microbiomics-workflow).

+# Shotgun Metagenomic Basic Workflow

+1. Quality Control
+As the old saying goes 'Garbage in garbage out'.
+This saying applies to a lot of things including shotgun metagenomic reads.
+Remeber that your are classifying reads based on their similarity to other known reads in your reference database.
+If your reads are too short they will align to a lot of different genomes, if there is too much error (lowe sequencing quality) you will make too many erronious alignments or non at all.
+These errors will can cause problems will become more apparent as you start analyzing your data anx come to find elephant virus exist in your mouth!
+OMG!

+You should check the quality of your data  with programs such as [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+This is an easy drag and drop approach and you will get an html output like this one here